FlixCoder/fhir-sdk/README.md

 ## Testing

-Simply set up the FHIR test server using `docker compose up -d` and run `cargo test --workspace` in the workspace root.
+Simply set up the FHIR test server using `docker compose up -d` in the workspace root and then run `cargo xtask test`.

 ## Known Problems